AlphaWang/alpha-notes/tech/Pulsar.md

 - **Chunking**

+  > PIP 37: Large message size handling in Pulsar: Chunking Vs Txn https://github.com/apache/pulsar/wiki/PIP-37%3A-Large-message-size-handling-in-Pulsar

   - 作用：生产者将大payload拆分、消费者组装

 - 1. The producer splits the original message into chunked messages and publishes them with chunked metadata to the broker separately and in order.
     2. The broker stores the chunked messages in one managed-ledger in the same way as that of ordinary messages, and it uses the `chunkedMessageRate` parameter to record chunked message rate on the topic.

     3. The consumer buffers the chunked messages and aggregates them into the receiver queue when it receives all the chunks of a message.